 Belmont Common is a hive of activity.
 Dozens of different bird species flock to its Jerringot Wetlands beside the Barwon River.
 Nearby, golfers enjoy a game in the picturesque surroundings of the Barwon Valley course.

 On weekends, the many sporting ovals are alive with cricket and football.
-And then there are the motor-cross and BMX tracks and the rifle range.
 On Sundays, a market at the Barwon Valley Activity Centre attracts the crowds.

 While it is often an active place, visitors can take a relaxing stroll along the river's banks to enjoy the wetlands' tranquillity and the riverside scenery.